imroyroyyy/2023/venom_main.md

 ---

+Jungeun find Chaewon in electrical for a third time in a week.

 - Jungeun confronts Chaewon about being in electrical regularly.

 "You're always here.
 What?
 Returning to the scene of the crime?"

 - Chaewon stares at her, horrified before denying it.
 "It's not like that.
 It's...I miss her."
 Avoidant.
 "I think it was my fault.
 I wasn't in security, and she was here much later than she should have—"
 - Jungeun understands.